maxtyson123/MaxOS/docs/commit.md

-# Fix Bugs With New VESA 2 - 3/10/23
+# New VESA Boot Console- 3/10/23
-- Fixed Issue where desktop wasnt rendering properly, while(true) loop wasnt working properly at the end.
-- Fixed Issue where the colour wasnt being converted into hex properly.
+- New Output console that is simmilar to textmode console for VESA
+- Changed Font foreground and background color prinitng
+- Fixed writing ints to the screen more than 100